mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 Mondoo maintains and publishes an official <a href="https://galaxy.ansible.com/mondoo/client" target="_blank">Mondoo/cnspec role</a>, which is available on Ansible Galaxy.
 The code for the role is open source and available in our <a href="https://github.com/mondoohq/ansible-mondoo" target="_blank">GitHub repo</a>.

-Our Ansible Role lets you:
+Mondoo's Ansible role lets you:

 - Install cnspec on supported Linux and Windows hosts